 Sugary and acidic foods and drinks are risk factors to tooth decay and dental erosion.
-Both conditions may have long lasting detriment to your over dental health, which left untreated may lead to tooth loss.
+Both conditions may have a long-lasting detriment to your over dental health, which left untreated may lead to tooth loss.
 How can we minimise the damage to our teeth during this festive season?
 Here are some tips:

 - Brush twice a day and floss at least once a day even with your busy schedule.
 Keep up with your healthy routine!